Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

 \section{Results for the photodynamics}

-The results for the photodynamics in the isotropic case are shown in Figs.~\ref{fig:dd}-\ref{fig:dh}.
-We start by pointing out that the time response in different orbitals is the same due to the degeneracy in orbital space and hence we only plot results for one orbital.
-Let us explore the case $J=0$ first.
-As discussed above the ground state in this case is paramagnetic, which implies that the doublon number is large (at least compared to the case $J \neq 0$).
+Results for the photodynamics are shown in Figs.~\ref{fig:dd}-\ref{fig:cc}.
+We first consider $J=0$.
+The ground state in this case is paramagnetic, which implies that the doublon number is large (compared to the case $J \neq 0$).
 The large amount of doublons in the ground state has to do with small magnetic and large orbital fluctuations; therefore, the resulting light-induced doublon production is weak.
 As shown in Fig.~\ref{fig:dd}~(a), the effective photodoping in this case (measured as the amount of doublon or holons generated with respect to the ground state) is about $0.6\%$.
-The period of the oscillations are $2\pi/U$ and $2\pi/\Delta$, where $\Delta$ corresponds to the single-particle gap, see inset plot for details.
+The periods of the oscillations are $2\pi/U$ and $2\pi/\Delta$, where $\Delta$ corresponds to the single-particle gap.

-In contrast, the case of finite $J$ leads to a larger production of doublon-holon pairs and hence to a stronger breakdown of the insulating state, see Fig.~\ref{fig:dd}~(a).
+In contrast, the $J \neq 0$ case leads to a larger production of doublon-holon pairs and hence to a stronger breakdown of the insulating state, see Fig.~\ref{fig:dd}~(a).
 (The breakdown of the insulator is to be understood here as the production of doublon-holon pairs, which constitute the carriers.)
-We observe that for fairly large values of $J/U$ the photodoping rate lies around $20\%$.
+We observe that for fairly large values of $J/U$ the photodoping rate lies around $2\%$.
 We can then say that Hund's exchange enhances the melting of the Mott insulator.
-Notice that a finite $J$ lifts the degeneracy of the atomic states giving rise to the following periods of oscillation: $2\pi/U'$, $2\pi/\Delta$, and $2\pi/(U+J)$.
-We see that the effective local Coulomb repulsion has been renormalized by $J$.
-As it will be discussed later, the latter period is associated to the photogeneration of spin-singlet orbital-triplet doublons.
+Notice that finite $J$ lifts the degeneracy of the atomic states giving rise to periods of oscillation $2\pi/U'$, $2\pi/\Delta$, and $2\pi/(U+J)$.
+We see that the effective Hubbard $U$ has been renormalized by $J$.
+As we will discuss below, the latter period is associated to the photogeneration of spin-singlet orbital-triplet doublons.

+The production of carriers can be associated with a reduction in the local magnetic moment.
+The time evolution of $\langle S^z(\tau)^2 \rangle$, shown in Fig.~\ref{fig:dd}~(b), indicates a decrease in the magnetic moment.
+Such change agrees with both doublon production and melting of magnetic order signaling a high- to low-spin photoinduced phase transition.
+The reduction in $\langle S^z(\tau)^2 \rangle$ is only partial and so is the phase transition between spin states, where $\langle S^z(\tau)^2 \rangle$ has been reduced by up to $1\%$.